louisoutin/tortv_on_demand/README.md

 Run this to generate a m3u file to get all TV channels in HD and free for 24h.
-You can then use VLC to open this m3u file.
+You can then use VLC to open this m3u file (View > Playlist to change channel)

 You can run it directly with: